 You truly can get a great body with only five exercises.
 You really don’t need to go to the gym and do 30 different exercises spending hours in the gym.
 You can do it with just five if you work hard at each.
 We have to pick some good exercises though.
 Exercises that work multiple muscle groups at once.
 Since we are only doing five exercises we need to get the most from each one.
 So without further ado, let’s get down to business.

 5. Inverted Row

-Inverted row is a great exercise that works the back, biceps and even some glutes.
+The inverted row is a great exercise that works the back, biceps and even some glutes.
 You don’t have to do them with your feet raised like in the photo above.
-You can do them with you feet on the floor and even bend your legs if you need to until you become advanced.
+You can do them with your feet on the floor and even bend your legs if you need to until you become advanced.
 You can even do them with TRX bands if you like.